 The Rutland Sinfonia gave its first concert in January 1976, having been formed the previous year by Barry Collett.
 The players were drawn from a wide catchment – which continues to this day – including Leicestershire, Lincolnshire, Northamptonshire and Cambridgeshire, and of course Rutland itself.
 The Sinfonia were saddened by the passing of Barry in 2020 but his legacy lives on with the adventurous concert programmes and commitment of the conductors, committee and players.

 The Sinfonia quickly established an excellent reputation for the quality of its performances and repertoire.
 Under Barry Collett the Orchestra performed a remarkably eclectic range of music: from Purcell to world premieres of new works; little known Symphonies by Franz Schmidt, Chausson, Kurt Weill, Bantock, Weber, Rimsky-Korsakov; major choral works by Handel, Haydn, Mozart, Dvorák, Elgar, Mendelssohn, Brahms and Schubert; and lesser known works of the great composers of the 19th and 20th centuries alongside standard works from the orchestral repertoire.
-The Sinfonia played at prestigious events including the Malvern Festival and at an Elgar Birthday Concert in Worcester Cathedral.
+The Sinfonia played at prestigious events including two concerts at the Malvern Festival and at an Elgar Birthday Concert in Worcester Cathedral.
 As an Elgar scholar, for which he was awarded the gold medal of the Elgar Society, over the years Barry Collett and the Sinfonia performed the entire orchestral opus of Elgar’s music.
 This included many first modern performances of the early works thought lost.